lucianor8775/sep10-freedom-project/blog/entry04.md

 ### Skills
 A few skills that I have developed are **attention to detail and how to research**.
 I developed the skill of attention to detail by watching videos, paying close attention to code and by changing/adding new things to it.
 I developed the skill researching by putting keywords into the search engine and by remebering important ideas that could be helpful when it comes to coding.

+### Engineering Design Process
+My plans for the next stage of my freedom Project are to
+* develop my A-frame skills
+* make a VR immersion with A-frame
+* find textures
+  I plan on using A-frame a lot in my Freedom project.
+I want to be able to make a very immersive experince that people can use and interact with.